 What vitamin is good for white spots on nails?

-Though white spots on nails are not caused by vitamin deficiencies, including vitamin B and C supplements in your diet may help reduce them.
+Though white spots on nails are not caused by vitamin deficiency, including vitamin B and C supplements in your diet may help reduce them.

 Can vitamin D deficiency cause white spots on nails?